currently-coding/knowledge/Englisch/Vocabulary/vocabulary.md

 <!--SR:!2024-10-15,5,362!2024-10-13,4,361-->
 creative(adjective) (I am an engineer, but I have a creative side., A book is the result of a creative process., We need creative, resourceful people., The artist explained her creative process.) ::: kreativ, schöpferisch, gestalterisch
 <!--SR:!2024-10-15,6,361!2024-10-14,4,362-->
+to distinguish(verb) (Small children cannot distinguish left from right.) ::: unterscheiden, auszeichnen, erkennen to distinguish oneself(verb) (The new employee distinguished himself on his first day.) ::: sich profilieren, sich hervortun to resume(verb) (After a short break, they resumed negotiations., She resumed her work after lunch.) ::: wieder aufnehmen, fortsetzen, wiederaufnehmen resume(noun) (Every application needs to include a resume.) ::: Lebenslauf resume(noun) () ::: Zusammenfassung lane(noun) (The right lane is closed due to construction work.) ::: Spur, Fahrspur, Bahn one lane(noun) () ::: eine Spur
+LAN(noun) () ::: LAN
+craft(noun) (I want to learn a craft like mosaics or carving., The craft crossed the river in a few minutes.) ::: Handwerk, Schiff, Fahrzeug to craft(verb) (The goldsmith crafted a beautiful ring.) ::: gestalten, fertigen, handwerklich herstellen to seize(verb) (She seized the opportunity and started a new life., The customs officer seized the undeclared goods., The police seized the suspect when he tried to run., She seized the opportunity to start her own business., Banks sometimes seize debtors' assets., The illegal items were seized at the border., The police seized the stolen goods., The invaders seized the castle after a tough battle.) ::: ergreifen, beschlagnahmen, packen headquarters(noun) (The company's headquarters are situated in Paris., Many companies have their headquarters in New York., The distribution of our products is managed from the headquarters., Headquarters is responsible for the commissioning of external suppliers.) ::: Hauptsitz, Zentrale, Hauptgeschäftsstelle headquarters(noun) () ::: Hauptquartier protocol(noun) (They followed the procedures described in the protocol.) ::: Protokoll, diplomatische Etikette, Verhandlungsprotokoll